Spain's Socialists carve out coalition cabinet focused on economy

 The government’s desire to prioritize the economy colored several of its choices.
 Arancha Gonzalez Laya, currently assistant secretary-general of the United Nations and a former World Trade Organization official, will replace Josep Borrell as foreign minister.

-Jose Luis Escriva, head of Spain’s budget watchdog and former chief economist at Spanish bank BBVA, will lead the ministry responsible for social security - charged with carrying out long-awaited pension reform - as well as migration.
+Jose Luis Escriva, head of Spain’s budget watchdog and former chief economist at Spanish bank BBVA, will lead the ministry responsible for social security - charged with carrying out the long-awaited pension reform - as well as migration.

 In an analysis, JP Morgan bank said it saw “no significant systemic risk implications” in the blend of ministers.